Foxtrot (album): Side one

 "Watcher of the Skies" takes its title from a line of the 1817 sonnet On First Looking into Chapman's Homer by John Keats.
 The song begins with a solo played on a Mellotron that the band had bought from King Crimson.
 Banks was "searching for chords that actually sounded good ... because of its tuning problems" and settled on the opening two chords "that sounded great ...
 There was an atmosphere about them".
-Banks and Rutherford wrote the music during band rehearsals at a gig at the Palasaport, Reggio Emilia in April 1972 during their first Italian tour.
-The lyrics were written in Naples a week later.
+The tremendous power the chords had when played at the Palazzo dello sport, Pesaro and Palasaport, Reggio Emilia during soundchecks on 11 and 12 April 1972, during their first Italian tour, convinced Genesis that they should be used in a song.
+The lyrics were written by Rutherford and Banks in Naples on 19 April, inspired by the view from the roof of their hotel, the Domitiana, overlooking the Mostra d'Oltremare.
 They wondered what an empty Earth would look like if surveyed by an alien visitor.
-Banks described them as "a sort of sci-fi fantasy" loosely based on the novel Childhood's End (1953) by Arthur C. Clarke and the Watcher race of extraterrestrials featured in the Marvel Comics.
-Rutherford thought they were "interesting words but they didn't sing very well".
+Banks described them as "a sort of sci-fi fantasy" inspired by the novel Childhood's End (1953) by Arthur C. Clarke, and the Watcher race of extraterrestrials featured in the Marvel Comics.
+Rutherford thought they were "interesting words but they didn't sing very well", and Banks concurred that "some of the vocal parts are a bit embarrassing."
+The verse/chorus sections of the song were initiated by Collins, who wrote a staccato rhythm in 6/4 that he wanted to sound like Morse code.
 Collins felt the need to bring in "some tricky arrangements" into the song's rhythm from seeing Yes perform live.
+Gabriel wrote some of the melodies in the verses and chorus, and Hackett came up with the idea of having a section where the 6/4 rhythm plays without accompaniment, first very softly and then very loudly.

 "Time Table" features a romantic theme that yearns for tradition, decency, and an age of kings and queens that is banished by war and conflict.
-Written by Banks, he presented the song as a complete piece and had the band perform it.
+It is one of the few Genesis songs from this period which was not collaboratively written; Banks wrote and presented the song as a complete piece and had the band perform it.
+The distinctive sound of the piano lead in the chorus was created by picking the strings with a plectrum, thereby emulating the mechanism of a harpsichord.
 Melody Maker's Chris Welch described the track as light relief and a "gentle but stirring pop song" after the "pounding excitement" of "Watcher of the Skies".
 Gabriel biographer Daryl Easlea considered the song the most overlooked from the Gabriel-era of the band's history with its "sweet and touching" flavour and its resemblance to Genesis songs of the late 1970s.